Commercial Pilot Licence - CPL(H)

 If you hold a CPL(A) you may claim up to 50 hours credit towards the 155 hours.

-You must also have completed the CPL or ATPL ground exams, which we do not offer training for at Helicopter Services.
+You must also have completed the CPL(H) or ATPL(H) ground exams, which we do not offer training for at Helicopter Services.
 However, we work in partnership with Caledonian Advanced Pilot Training and would recommend them for ground training.

-The Commercial Pilot Licence course consists of 30 hours of dual flight training.
+The commercial pilot licence course consists of 30 hours of dual flight training.
 Of this, 20 hours are visual flight instruction and 10 hours are instrument training.
-We also offer the night rating which requires 5 hours of additional flying at night if done within the CPL course.
+We also offer the night qualification which requires 5 hours of additional flying at night if done within the CPL course.